MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/ServiceSet/BuiltInAccount.md

 ## Description

-This example shows how you can use the `ServiceSet` composite resource to ensure multiple services exist and will run under the `LocalService` built-in account.
+This example shows how you can use the `ServiceSet` composite resource to ensure multiple services exist and run under the `LocalService` built-in account.

-With **Ensure** set to `Present`, **BuiltInAccount** set to `LocalService`, and **Name** set tthe array of `Dhcp` and `SstpSvc`, the resource configures the `Dhcp` and `SstpSvc` services to run under the `LocalService` account if they are configured to run under any other account.
+With **Ensure** set to `Present`, **BuiltInAccount** set to `LocalService`, and **Name** set tthe array of `Dhcp` and `SstpSvc`, the resource configures the `Dhcp` and `SstpSvc` services to run under the `LocalService` account if they're configured to run under any other account.

 With **State** set to `Ignore`, the resource doesn't start or stop the services.